ritamdas2/smart-connected-systems/quest-6/report.md

 BRIAN

 ### Node Server & Web Client
 The node server creates the web client locally on port 3000.
 On here it creates the '/' endpoint where it renders index.html, the '/data' endpoint where it streams data from the test_data.csv file.
 In addition to this, it creates a socket on local port 1131 to talk to the ESP-32s through UDP.
 It receives the formatted temperature data.
 This temperature data is displayed on the web client as a function of time.
 The web client also displays video footage from the Pi webcam to show toast progression.
+Relevant skills with minor adaptations invloved the canvasjs, nodejs, & Pi webcam skills.

 ## Sketches and Photos